 Extreme Scaling and Performance across Diverse Architectures with Salman Habib and Rajeev Thakur

-This webinar will provide an introduction to basic issues in performance and scalability for large-scale applications on parallel supercomputers.
+This TechTalk will provide an introduction to basic issues in performance and scalability for large-scale applications on parallel supercomputers.

 Because future supercomputing architectures–leading up to exascale–will follow diverse paths, it is important to articulate principles for designing applications that can run at extreme scale and high performance on a variety of systems.
 It is unlikely that, in the near term, automated solutions can provide more than incremental improvements, although this remains an important research direction.
 Given this situation, it is important, when developing new applications, to be cognizant of future hardware possibilities and to follow a design approach that allows for rapid deployment and optimization, including the use of multiple algorithms targeted to different architectures.
 This approach will be presented using a concrete example, the Hardware/Hybrid Accelerated Cosmology Code (HACC) framework.
 HACC runs efficiently on all current supercomputer architectures and scales to the largest of today’s systems.